4Clover4/Angle-Medical-Center/Security.md

 The command **no cdp run** disables the Cisco Discovery Protocol (CDP) on a device, preventing it from sending or receiving CDP information, which is used for discovering neighboring Cisco devices and their details.

 ### **Router Hardening Security Measures**

+### **Second Part: The Router – The Goalkeeper**

+The goalkeeper is arguably the most important player in a football team.
+They stand at the goal and prevent the opposing team from scoring.
+In the same way, the router acts as the "goalkeeper" for your network, controlling the flow of traffic in and out of your internal network.
+If the router isn’t properly secured, hackers can easily bypass it and score by gaining access to your internal network.

+**Real-Life Example:**
+Think of the router as Manchester United's David De Gea, always standing strong to block the opposition’s shots.
+If the router isn’t properly secured, it’s like having a goalkeeper who's not paying attention, allowing hackers to sneak past.

+**How We Secure the Router:**
+We ensure that the router only allows authorized traffic by implementing **Access Control Lists (ACLs)** like the command `access-list 130 deny ip 192.168.40.0 0.0.0.255 192.168.10.0 0.0.0.255`, blocking certain IP addresses or traffic.
+Just like De Gea won’t let any balls get past him, we ensure that only valid data packets can pass through the router.

+We also make use of **SSH for remote management** (via `ip ssh version 2`), which encrypts our management traffic to prevent unauthorized users from controlling our router remotely.
+This is like De Gea wearing a high-tech kit to ensure his performance is secure and untraceable by the opponents.

 | **Security Action**                       | **Description**                                                                  | **Example Command**                                                                                                                                          |
 |-------------------------------------------|----------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------|